chaifeng/ufw-docker/README.md

     ufw route allow proto tcp from any to any port 80

-This allows the public network to access all published ports whose internal port is 80.
+This allows the public network to access all published ports whose container port is `80`.

-Note: If we publish a port by using option `-p 8080:80`, we should use the internal port `80`, not the mapping port `8080`.
+Note: If we publish a port by using option `-p 8080:80`, we should use the container port `80`, not the host port `8080`.

-If there are multiple containers with a service port of 80, but we only want the external network to access a certain container.
-For example, if the private address of the container is 172.17.0.2, use the following command:
+If there are multiple containers with a service port of `80`, but we only want the external network to access a certain container.
+For example, if the private address of the container is `172.17.0.2`, use the following command:

     ufw route allow proto tcp from any to 172.17.0.2 port 80